Right at this very moment there are some employers complaining that there are not enough qualified teachers prepared to work for them.

 Dr Alexander suggests that walking away to look for something better will be hard for any teacher to do “because we are kind and caring people.”

-But she argues that employers can take advantage of this kindness and willingness to sacrifice income.
+But she argues that employers can take advantage of this kindness and teachers' willingness to sacrifice the income they deserve.

 “As professionals it is not for us to sacrifice our income for the benefit of parents or the profits of employers.
 The work of an early childhood teacher is not an extension of mothering.
 It is professional work.”